 The required shortfall percentage depends on the type of business entity:

-Businesses already enrolled to participate in JobKeeper 1 do not have to re-enrol after 27 September 2020.
+Businesses already enrolled to participate in JobKeeper 1 do not have to re-enroll after 27 September 2020.

 Where businesses fail to qualify for JobKeeper payments past 27 September 2020, all eligible recipients should be notified.

 To determine your GST turnover, you need to consider:

 • Your GST reporting method in the BAS;

 • Inclusion of proceeds from the sale of capital assets, taxable and GST free supplies; and

 • Excluding input taxed sales, ATO JobKeeper, and cashflow boost receipts.

 The actual decline in a turnover test can be a complex calculation and advice should be sought if you have any questions.